McDuff, Texas: History

 The town was granted a post office in 1886, with James A. Wood as the first postmaster.
 The facility operated until 1906.

 During the 1890s, the community had a population of 30, a general store, and a saloon.
 A one-teacher school with 19 students was known to be operating in 1905.
 In 1907, when Bastrop County commissioners' court divided the county into school districts, a district school was located in McDuff.
 The school was merged with the Elgin Independent School District in 1949.

 During the 1940s, McDuff disappeared from county highway maps.

+The McDuff Cemetery is now known as the J J Manor Cemetery, located on the Travis County side of the Travis/Bastrop county boundary.